potetm/potetm.github.io/_posts/2014-01-18-responsive-design-csp.md

 ---

-***WARNING: The following content contains stylistic opinions which are inherently subjective.
-YMMV.***

-Before we talk about core.async and bacon.js, I want to take a second to evaluate the overall design that Nolen is advocating.
-What's clear is that this design isn't necessarily tied to core.async, which means that he is indeed getting close to some fundamental truths.
-I think his method of defining a single pipeline which he calls his *process protocol* is simple and easily extensible.
-I also agree that event coordination should be separated from event stream creation.
-This helps provide clarity to complex processes.

-However, I disagree that *interface* representation is the third crucial concern.
-The third concern is *Side Effect Action*.
-In the case of the browser, most of your side effects are going to be in the display, but they might be logging, calling a remote, etc.  Calling the it interface representation is effectively prescribing the cure before diagnosing the problem.
-In the case of this example, interface representation also ties you in to mutable structures, which I find unnecessarily complex.

-So, in my opinion, a simpler, more fundamental statement of Nolen's trichotomic design would be:

-  1. Event Stream Processing
-  2. Event Stream Coordination
-  3. Side Effect Action

-I understand the point of confining your side effects to an interface representation is to allow for easier pipelining of stream coordination, but I still feel it's useful to think about things one abstraction level higher.
-As we'll see in my next post, separating these concerns allows you to introduce clarity and structure to your code, even when you aren't pipelining events.

----

-Now onto core.async and bacon.js.

-What I discovered as I worked through Nolen's second post is that the design Nolen advocates is not only possible using FRP, it's quite straightforward.
+What I discovered as I worked through Nolen's second post is that the overarching design Nolen advocates is not only possible using FRP, it's quite straightforward.
 That being said, the differences between the two solutions are much deeper than the syntactic level.
-There are fundamental semantic differences between bacon and core.asyn that become very clear once you enter a parallel environment.
-As I mentioned earlier, the lack of blocking semantics in bacon makes it inherently unsafe to do highlighting *and* selection on a mutable structure in a threaded environment.
-With core.async, this is not only alright, it's modus operandi.

-However, that does not necessarily mean that core.async is the better tool for all jobs.
-On the contrary, I believe there is a great deal of cognitive overhead associated with its semantic depth, making it comparatively kludgy to use in the browser where parallel processing is not a concern.
+There are fundamental semantic differences between FRP and CSP.

 Take, for example, Nolen's selector: